benricok/benricok/README.md

 ## Hi there, I'm Benrico Krog

-  I'm a big open source enthusiast and privacy focused individual.
+  I'm an open source enthusiast and privacy focused individual.
 I like developing and building new intresting applications for fun.
   I'm currently studing Electr & Electronic: Data Enginering and learing new technologies along the way.

 ### Languages I am fluent in